COVID-19 (Coronavirus Disease 2019)

 Order by NOON for same-day pick-up for NEXT DAY delivery (7 days a week) – Gold Cross Courier 715-839-9989

-- If the specimen will Arrive at WSLH <72 hours after collection: Either store specimens at 2-8oC and ship with chilled cold packs or freeze (-70oC) and ship on plenty of dry ice
+- If the specimen will Arrive at WSLH <72 hours after collection: Store specimen at 2-8oC and ship with chilled cold packs

 - If the specimen will Arrive at WSLH >72 hours after collection: Freeze (-70oC ) the specimen and ship on plenty of dry ice